Another music festival?

-One of the most frustrating things I see with some musicians is how talented they are yet they are either too lazy to help themselves or they expect someone else to do all the heavy lifting for them.
+One of the most frustrating things I see with some musicians is how talented they are, yet they are either too lazy to help themselves or they expect someone else to do all the heavy lifting for them.
 I would rather help an average musician who hustles her ass off than an excellent one who is lazy.
-It's a waste of time and a waste of talent.
+It’s a waste of time and talent.
 The ones who work hard are the ones who will succeed in the music business.

 Words.
 Words matter.
-The way we use words to describe the music industry here, it's really more than just a scene.
-Even the word "local" seems to have a negative connotation here as if "local" means the quality is less than.
-Which is obviously ridiculous.
-I know this is semantics, but how we describe things and use words is powerful, they make impressions and people make judgements based on those impressions.
-So we use words such as original music created in Singapore, or Singaporean created music instead of using the words local music.
-It's just music.
+The way we use words to describe the music industry here, it’s really more than just a scene.
+Even the word “local” seems to have a negative connotation here, as if “local” means the quality is inferior, which is obviously ridiculous.
+I know this is semantics, but how we describe things and use words is powerful.
+They make impressions and people make judgements based on those impressions.
+So we use words such as original music created in Singapore or Singaporean-created music instead of “local music”.
+It’s just music.

 Our motto is Local is Dead go Global Instead.

-That's what WHABBY!
-Music is doing with our social media platforms, redefining and clarifying those misconceptions and exposing Singaporean created music to a global audience.
+That’s what WHABBY!
+Music has been doing with our social media platforms, redefining and clarifying those misconceptions and exposing Singaporean-created music to a global audience.

 As a member of the general public, what more can I do and would I really make a difference just by attending one carnival?

 Every little bit helps to push the music forward.
-A step at a time.
-As a member of the general public you can support Singaporean artists by not only buying their music, but also buying tickets to events that showcase Singapore original music, WHABBY!
+One step at a time.
+As a member of the general public, you can support Singaporean artists by not only buying their music, but also tickets to events that showcase Singapore original music — WHABBY!
 Music Carnival is FREE by the way.
-You can follow their social media pages, call radio stations and request more Singaporean created music to be played, join organisations that support the arts.
+You can follow their social media pages, call radio stations and request more Singaporean-created music to be played and join organisations that support the arts.